asahi417/torchglow/examples/glow_1d_analogy_test/README.md

-# Relation Embedding with GLOW
+# Relation Embedding with Glow
-TBA